Chart Color Schemes

 Parramatta - South features a more urban dwelling mix with significant apartment living, with a higher proportion of rental properties than the broader region

 Parramatta - South had 12.6% houses and 87.4% other dwellings in its dwelling structure as of the latest Census, compared to Sydney metro's 36.4% houses and 63.6% other dwellings.
-Home ownership within Parramatta - South was at 11.8%, with mortgaged dwellings at 17.4% and rented ones at 70.8%.
+Home ownership in Parramatta - South was at 11.8%, with mortgaged dwellings at 17.4% and rented ones at 70.8%.
 The median monthly mortgage repayment in the area was $1,883, below Sydney metro's average of $2,167.
-The median weekly rent figure was $400, compared to Sydney metro's $420.
+Median weekly rent was $400 compared to Sydney metro's $420.
 Nationally, Parramatta - South's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing